functionalland/functional/README.md

 assert(count === 3);
 ```

 Definitely not what we want...
-Simply wrap the function and bim bam boom - memoization magic!
+Simply use `Task.wrap` instead and, bim bam boom - memoization magic!
 (The file will only be
 read once) 🤩

 Please check-out [Functional IO](https://github.com/sebastienfilion/functional-deno-io) for more practical examples.